dipaulson/L-test/README.md

 in the L-test p-value or use the analytic p-value corresponding to the recentered u-test.
 """

 L_pval = L_test(y, X, k, MC=500)
 R_pval = R_test(y, X, k)

 """
-To run the tests with the same penalty parameter, users can generate the penalty separately and then set it in the hypothesis test function specs.
+To run the tests with the same penalty parameter, users can generate the penalty separately and then specify it as an input.
 """

 u = np.random.randn(n - d + k)
 u /= np.linalg.norm(u)
 y_tilde = y_hat + sigma * V @ u